-- Council is at an advanced stage in preparation of the Local Plan.
-Public consultation on the main document was completed in April, with consultation on additional evidence base documents due to be finalised by 18th May 2018 with submission scheduled by the end of May. - This stage has been reached through effective project management and maintenance of a risk log. - The Council has successfully avoided Government intervention in the plan-making process by taking this approach and subject to the final outcome of consultation expects to submit the Plan to timetable. - Once submitted the Plan will be at examination and in the hands of the independent Inspector, with timescales largely outside of the Council's control.
-The greatest risk to any Plan at this stage is that it could be found to be unsound on a point of law, or it fails to demonstrate that it has been positively prepared and is justified. - The Council has taken all reasonable steps in the preparation of the Plan to ensure that it is based on sound evidence and meets procedural and legal requirements.
+- The Council has successfully avoided Government intervention in the plan-making process. - The Plan will be at independent examination and in the hands of the independent Inspector, with timescales largely outside of the Council's control.
+The greatest risk to any Plan at this stage is that it could be found to be unsound on a point of law, or it fails to demonstrate that it has been positively prepared and is justified.
+This is expected to take place during the Autumn of 2018. - The Council has taken all reasonable steps in the preparation of the Plan to ensure that it is based on sound evidence and meets procedural and legal requirements.
 This has included taking external legal advice, securing an advisory visit with the Planning Inspectorate and engaging consultants to critically review the Publication Draft Plan.